Modular representations of the Yangian $Y_2$: Introduction

 \textbf{Acknowledgment.} The authors would like to thanks Simon Goodwin and Adam Thomas for useful conversations and correspondence, and for sharing details of their forthcoming work on this topic.
-The first author is supported partially by NSFC (No. 11801204) and China Scholarship Council (No. 202306770031).
+The first author is supported partially by NSFC (Grant Nos.
+12071168, 12461005), the Fundamental Research Funds for the Central Universities (Nos.
+CCNU22QN002, CCNU24JC001), China Scholarship Council (No. 202306770031) and Key Laboratory of MEA, Ministry of Education.
 He would like to thank Department of Mathematical Sciences at University of Bath for their hospitality and support.
 The third author is supported by a UKRI Future Leaders Fellowship, grant numbers MR/S032657/1, MR/S032657/2, MR/S032657/3.